spidasoftware/schema/doc/apis/analysisAPI.md

 _note: this api is a draft specification and will be implemented in phases_

-### OAUTH

-OAUTH is used for authentication in CEE.
-Current plans are for Google and our own CAS providers to be used.
-Click the login link at [https://cee.spidastudio.com](https://cee.spidastudio.com).
-Once authenticated, contact us so we can manually enabled you.
-(This will eventually be automated.)

 ### Job Queue

 The analysis can be a somewhat long running operation.
 It can take anywhere from a few seconds to several minutes depending on the complexity of the analysis involved.
 When an analysis job is submitted it is placed in the queue and then analyzed.